Morphine: 7 things you should know

 6. Response and effectiveness

 - The pain-relieving effects of morphine are usually seen within 60 minutes and may last up to 15 hours.
 The onset of effect and the duration of action depend on the formulation of morphine used.

-Medicines that interact with morphine may either decrease its effect, affect how long it works for, increase side effects, or have less of an effect when taken with morphine.
+Medicines that interact with morphine may either decrease its effect, affect how long it works, increase side effects, or have less of an effect when taken with morphine.
 An interaction between two medications does not always mean that you must stop taking one of the medications; however, sometimes it does.
 Speak to your doctor about how drug interactions should be managed.

 Common medications that may interact with morphine include: